Home Arts and Leisure I Heard the Bells on Christmas Day — Hope Surfaces from Despair

 With peace on earth, good-will to men!”

 Charley never did return to fight, despite his wish to.
-He was honorably discharged in February of 1864.
+He received an honorable discharge in February of 1864.
 Longfellow’s poem, published originally in a magazine, would be set to music in 1872, but with the middle stanzas often removed.

 To hear Burl Ives sing I Heard the Bells on Christmas Day, click here.